 Research indicates that mindfulness can help you move towards a healthier headspace, making you calmer overall and more productive at work.
-The practice of mindfulness is about making us more aware of what’s happening around us and gaining a stronger sense of presence.
+The practise of mindfulness is about making us more aware of what’s happening around us and gaining a stronger sense of presence.
 But what exactly is mindfulness and is it really that effective?
 Nifty is here to investigate!

 In a nutshell, mindfulness is a mental and physical technique for focusing your awareness on your present situation.
 This may involve directing your attention to your surroundings, emotions and breathing — or it may just be the process of enjoying every bite of a great meal.

 Whatever the method, the idea is that by being in the moment you can acknowledge and cope with intrusive thoughts, feelings and sensations better.
 And in recent decades, research has linked the practice of mindfulness to a whole host of different health benefits.

 Founded in Buddhist thought and theory, mindfulness was popularised in the West during the 1970s by University of Massachusetts professor Jon Kabat-Zinn.
 A cognitive scientist, Kabat-Zinn developed an alternative therapy called “mindfulness-based stress reduction” for a variety of conditions that were often difficult to treat.
 Come the turn of the 21st century, the concept of mindfulness has grown in popularity.
 Now, it has many meanings and there are varying approaches to its methodology as a form of treatment.

 Given their similarities, the terms ‘mindfulness’ and ‘meditation’ are often indiscriminately interchanged, leading to some confusion around what’s what.
 The key difference between the two is their purpose.
 Meditation denotes a large range of practices intended to help a person reach the ultimate consciousness and concentration.
 Conversely, mindfulness is about focusing on the moment.
 Therefore, mindfulness is more like a form of meditation, as opposed to an alternative technique.